-If you google kdramas that all kdrama fans should watch, this drama will probably be on the top of all lists.
+If you google kdramas that all kdrama fans should watch, this drama will probably be on the top of every list.

-Its was the drama that spread the hallyu wave and created this craze with kdramas.
+It was one of the dramas that spread the hallyu wave.
 Back then people didn’t know much about kdramas and didn’t care much either.

-But it was a very good interesting drama with a lot of twists, its highly recommended, but then since you’ve already read my slight review you’re probably not too excited right now!
+But it was a very good interesting drama with a lot of twists, its highly recommended!

 Cheese In The Trap

 I am gonna say it!
 I actually liked the ending of “Cheese In The Trap”, what you goin do bout it? 🙂